Afaan0001/Afaan0001/README.md

 - 🎓 High school student with a keen interest in technology.

 ## Current Projects
-- 🔍 Exploring new ways to leverage Python for various applications.
+- 🔍 Exploring new ways to leverage JavaScript for various web applications.
 - 🌐 Working on web development projects to enhance my skills.

 ## Connect with Me